Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 The city is known for its lively atmosphere.
 Sapporo is famous for its annual Snow Festival, where magnificent ice sculptures attract visitors worldwide.
 The Sapporo Clock Tower is the city’s most famous attraction, symbolizing its rich history.

 Sapporo is also home to the historic Odori Park, a spacious green oasis in the heart of the city, perfect for relaxation and picnics.
-Also, Sapporo is an excellent skiing destination in Japan for those who enjoy skiing.
+Also, Sapporo is an excellent skiing destination in Japan for skiers.

 The city is also home to various must-try foods when visiting, including the famous Sapporo ramen, Soup Curry, Kaisendon & Sushi (sushi rice bowl), and fresh seafood from nearby coastal areas.